flaneurette/Emergency-USB-Kit/Extra/USBCheck/README.md

 # USB Detect

-Profiles your USB sticks to detect vendor, chip, nand version.
+Profiles your USB sticks to detect vendor, chip version.

 Note: USB devices might be cached, might not always work if you run these scripts.